julsebeng/notes/docker-mastery-notes/docker-mastery-notes.md

 `docker container rm <id>` will remove a container of the specified ID; multiple space-separated IDs can be given.
 - By default, running containers cannot be deleted; the `-f` flag will override this behavior.
+- `docker container run --rm` will have a container started, then removed automatically once it's done running.

+### CLI Process Monitoring
+Useful commands for gathering information about a container:
+- `docker container top`: process list of the container.
+- `docker container inspect`: details of the container configuration.
+  - Provides metadata on how the container was started; doesn't provide info on the active container.
+- `docker container stats`: performance stats for all containers
+  - can use `docker container stats <name>` to get info on just a specific container.
+  - Provides realtime monitoring of performance metrics of containers.

 ---

+### Getting a Shell to a Container
+- `docker container run -it`: run a container interactively.
+  -`-i`: keeps STDIN open even if not attached to the container.
+  -`-t`: gives a sudo-TTY to the container.
+  - To start a container interactively, use `-ia` instead of `-it`.
+- `docker container exec -it`: run a command in addition to the default command a container starts with.
+The container must already be running.
+- Can specify a command and args after the name of the image is specified when using `docker container run`
+  - E.x. `docker container run -it --name jaro nginx bash` will launch a container from the nginx image and start an interactive shell.
+    - You will be root in the container, even if you're not root on the host.
+  - Note that once you exit the shell the container will **stop**.
+  - If you use `docker container ls`, you can see what command a container was started with. *A container will only live as long as the command it was started with is running.*
+    - use `docker container exec` instead to run a command in addition to the command the container starts with.
+      - E.x. `docker container run -it mysql bash` will start up MySQL, *as well as* run bash.
+You can exit bash and the container will still run.
+  - If you modify a container in some way, such as using an `apt` command to install software, it will only affect *that container*, not the original image!

+---

+### Docker Networks

+A simple way to expose a port in a docker container is `docker container run -p`.
+Typically when testing and developing locally, Docker networking just works.

+- `docker container port <container>`: list exposed ports in a container.
+- When a container is started, it is connected to a particular Docker network in the background - the "bridge" network by default.
+  - Each virtual network routes through a NAT firewall on the host IP to the rest of the network/internet.
+  - All containers on the same virtual network can talk to each other, even if `-p` is not used to expose any ports.
+    - As such it's best practice to create each container with its own virtual network.
+- `docker container port <name>`: get port of the given container.
+- `docker container inspect --format '{{ .NetworkSettings.IPAddress }} <name>`: get the IP of the given container.

+#### How Docker Virtual Networks Work
+  - Note that, by default, the IP of the container and the IP of the host are not on the same subnet.
+    - The host machine the computer runs on will have its own NAT layer and firewall that container traffic will be routed out of.
+    - Docker also has virtual networks ("bridge" by default) which its containers attach themselves to.
+    - By default these virtual networks are attached to the host's network interface so that packets can come and go.
+    - The command `-p 80:8080` will open up port 80 on the host's network interface and forward anything coming in through the virtual network to the container on port 8080.
+    - If `-p` is never specified, containers in the same virtual network can communicate with each other, but traffic cannot leave this network through the host's network adapter.
+      - This is useful since you can have a web server expose its port to the host adapter, but have its backend database not do so; incoming traffic can still be sent to the web server, and it can still talk to its backend if they are on the same virtual network, but the database is not exposed to the outside directly.

+#### Managing Docker Virtual Networks
+- `docker network ls`: list Docker networks.
+  - "bridge" (or "docker0" depending on the version of Docker): the default virtual network.
+  - "host": a special network that bypasses Docker virtual networks and attaches the container directly to the host's interface.
+  - "none": removes the "eth0" interface in the container and only provides a localhost interface to it.
+- `docker network inspect`: list details on a specific network in JSON format.
+- `docker network create`: create a new virtual network.
+  - `--driver`: create a new network using a specific built-in or 3rd-party driver.
+  - `docker network create <name of interface>`: creates a new virtual network that uses the bridge driver by default.
+  - `docker container run --network <name of interface> <name>` will assign the network to a container when it's created.
+- `docker network connect` & `docker network disconnect`: create/destroy a NIC on a virtual network for a running container.
+  - `docker network connect <name of interface> <name>` to connect an already-running container to a virtual network.
+  - Note that this container will be connected to the new network **in addition to its previous networks**.

+#### DNS in Docker
+Since IP addresses of containers are so dynamic, you can't trust them to always be the same.
+Since containers are being created, destroyed, expanded, shrunk, etc in a large-scale environment, it's a bad idea to rely on individual IP addresses (static IPs should be avoided).
+- The docker daemon has a built-in DNS server that containers will use by default, *unless they are on the default bridge network* - this network does not have the DNS server features.
+  - By default, Docker will use the container names as the equivalent of a hostname.
+  - `docker container exec -it <name of container> ping <name of other container>` to test connectivity between two running containers in the same virtual network.
+  - Note that even though the default "bridge" network doesn't support DNS, the `--link` flag can be used when creating containers in that network, which allows you to explicitly tell a container to link to another container.
+    - It's easier to just create a new virtual network.

+#### Implementing Round-Robin in Docker
+- Round-robin is a technique used to have multiple servers with different IPs respond to the same DNS name.
+- `--net-alias <aliased DNS name>`: flag to use when creating a container to create an alias to the given DNS name for the container. **Note that this flag only works inside of a user-created virtual network.**
+  - E.x. `docker container run --net user_network --network-alias my_alias alpine`
+- `nslookup my_alias` can be used to validate that multiple containers are aliased to the same DNS record (this has to be done from a container on the same network, of course).

+---

+### Docker Images
+A Docker image is a set of application binaries and dependencies, and metadata on the image data and how to run it.
+Officially, a Docker image is "an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime."
+A Docker image does *not* contain a complete OS - no kernel, drivers, etc.

+#### Image Layers
+Images are designed around the Union File System concept - changes are made in layers.
+- `docker history <image>` shows the history of changes made on a Docker image.
+The first layer is always the scratch layer, and all subsequent layers represent changes that were made to the file system (through Docker hub updates, etc).
+- Changes to images are cached, so changes made to an image are saved, and if the same action ever needs to be done to that image, Docker will just refer to the cached result.
+- If a file is changed inside of a container, the storage driver utilizes the concept of **copy-on-write**: files that are changed by a container will be copied into that container.
+When you're looking at the file system of a container, you're actually seeing layers of changes being stacked on top of each other by the storage driver, with the most recent change to each file being what is actually seen in the file system.

+---

 ### Using `docker-machine`
 - `docker-machine ls` will show a list of currently installed Docker VMs.
 - `docker-machine start` will start a Docker VM.
 - `docker-machine env <name of machine>` will spit out environment variables that need to be set for a terminal to interact with the machine in question.

+---

+### Miscellaneous Notes
+- **Alpine Linux**: a very small, security-focused Linux distro.
+  - Its package manager is `apk`.
+  - This distro does not come installed with bash, but it does have sh.